Nithivarn-Reddy/Summarizer/README.md

  > python3 summarizer.py --input "/newdisk/project2-data/" --input "some-value"

-The Output files is generated inside a Output directory of the current working directory.
+The Output files is generated inside a output directory of the current working directory.

 ## Assumptions made in the project are